cisco-en-programmability/dnacentersdk/docs/contributing.rst

 6. Commit your changes.

-7. Ensure your code passes all of the default tests for all the involved DNAC versions.
+7. Ensure your code passes all of the default tests for all the involved DNA Center versions.

    Run ``script/test`` and ensure all tests execute successfully.